Impressive Collection of Baseball Memorabilia on Display at Elliott Museum in Martin County

-The second largest collection of autographed baseball memorabilia in the world can be seen at the Elliott Museum in Stuart, Florida, a place filled with treasures.
+The second-largest collection of autographed baseball memorabilia in the world can be seen at the Elliott Museum in Stuart, Fla., a place filled with treasures.
 The baseball collection is just one aspect of the eclectic museum founded by the son of the late Sterling Elliott, an inventor and a master of ingenuity and creativity.

-“Field of Dreams,” the current exhibition, focuses on Florida’s history as a hot spot for spring training, since 13 teams currently train in Florida.
+“It's Our Game" focuses on Florida’s history as a hot spot for spring training, since more than a dozen teams currently train in Florida.

 Travel back in time with priceless items such as:

 - a baseball signed by the Series winning 1932 Yankees (including Babe Ruth)

 - “Shoeless” Joe Jackson's bat plus signed bats by other immortals including Joe DiMaggio, Mickey Mantle and Hank Aaron